Reading time: 3 minutes

 The amount of LISTO you are eligible to receive is automatically calculated by the ATO and paid into your super account, so you don’t need to do any paperwork or apply to receive the payment.

-The ATO checks the relevant information provided in your income tax return when you lodge your return after 30 June each year.
+The ATO checks the relevant information when you lodge your income tax return after 30 June each year.
 It also receives information from your super fund about your super contributions.

 Normally, the ATO makes the first round of LISTO payments several months after you lodge your tax return.